remnawave/panel/docs/installation/reverse-proxies/nginx.md

 ### Issue a certificate

-Replace `DOMAIN` with your domain name, which you want to issue a certificate for.
+Replace `DOMAIN` with the domain name you want to issue a certificate for.

 :::warning
 Do not use domain zones: .ru, .su, .рф.
 Currently ZeroSSL does not support these zones.